 - First, we need to make all the data members private.

-- Then public getter and setter functions should be created for each data member in such a way that, get function gets the value of data member and the set function sets the value of data member.
+- Then public getter and setter functions should be created for each data member so that the get function gets the value of the data member and the set function sets the value of the data member.

 - Private: Members of the same class can access the data.